MiSTer-devel/mr-fusion/BUILDING.md

 Vagrant makes it easy to provision a virtual machine using a manifest called the [Vagrantfile](https://www.vagrantup.com/docs/vagrantfile).
-The Vagrantfile for this project is located in the [build-vm folder](https://github.com/MiSTer-devel/mr-fusion/tree/master/build-vm).
+The Vagrantfile for this project is located in the [root of the repository](https://github.com/MiSTer-devel/mr-fusion/blob/master/Vagrantfile).

 Change the memory, number of processor cores, disk size and software versions variables in the Vagrantfile if necessary.
 Do this before provisioning the